 About Me

 I also love to teach and I am interested in innovative and engaging methods of teaching earth sciences, both in the classroom and in the field.
 I am particularly interested in the opportunities and challenges presented by new technologies and how to balance teaching the traditional fundamentals with preparing students for the realities of modern geoscience.
+I am a passionate advocate for the accessibility and inclusion of marginalised people in science and academia and like to promote practical strategies to remove barriers to participation, especially in fieldwork.

 Publications